 Not included: Meals.
 We recommend bringing packed lunch.

-Bring with you: Warm clothing, gloves, headwear, waterproof outer layers, sturdy hiking boots.
+Bring with you: Warm clothing, gloves, headwear, waterproof outer layers, and good hiking boots with ankle support.
 See recommended equipment list here below.

 During Winter: From 1st of November until 16th of February, we won‘t be able to stop at Skogafoss due to limited daylight.
 However, we will have a view of Skogafoss from our minibus.